cguntur/wp-category-dropdown/readme.txt

 2. Dropdown widget display on the front end

 == Changelog ==
+= 1.3 =
+* Added a block to display the parent and child category dropdowns

 = 1.2 =
 * The plugin works with the custom category base in permalinks settings